 Mª Teresa Tarragó

 «If you have good knowledge of science and the skills to organise and lead a team, you can do other exciting and interesting things besides research.»

 President of the Foundation of the National Institutes of Health and President of the IRB Barcelona Business Advisory Board

-«Sometimes the best way to make research useful for society is to publish and bring new knowledge into public arena.
-Sometimes inventions also need to a patent to guarantee that discoveries can be commercialised and provide incentives for pharmaceutical companies to develop drugs.
-It depends.»
+«Sometimes the best way to make research useful for society is to publish and bring new knowledge into public domain.
+In addition, we need to patend discoveries to guarantee their commercialization and provide incentives for pharmaceutical companies to develop drugs.»

 Group: Colorectal Cancer Laboratory

 «Our project, Colostage, aims to prevent patients who aren't at risk of developing metastasis from undergoing chemotherapy treatments which can be costly, unnecessary, and very aggressive.
 Our test will really help doctors chose the best choice of treatment for their patients.
 At the same time it will lead to substantial savings for the healthcare systems.»

 More about this here.

 «One of my goals when choosing IRB Barcelona was also to gain experience in tech transfer.
 I have ideas.
 And I want to learn how to convert them into a business.»